 Transcript

-Now interestingly enough, we’ve done a review of all the blackboard Fridays topics that we’ve discussed, and I haven’t spent a whole lot of time talking about your capacity engine.
+After more than 30 Episodes of Blackboard Fridays, I’m surprised to see I haven’t spent a whole lot of time talking about your capacity engine.

-This is a key tool that I use with an awful lot of my clients to help them identify whether its hidden profit sitting in their business and set some trigger milestones for when they need to grow.
+This is a key tool that I use with an awful lot of my clients to help them identify whether there is hidden profit sitting in their business, and set some trigger milestones for when they need to grow.

-If you think of your business, all the team, the resources, the technology you’ve got, can abstract all of those into the concept of an engine.
+If you think of your business – all the team, the resources, the technology you’ve got – I want you to abstract all of those into the concept of an “Engine”.

 Now an engine has certain capacity, a certain amount of power that it can put out when everything’s running well together.
 What I encourage my business clients to do, is to calculate what that figure is for them.

 Because you’ll probably bogged down in the stuff, you’re a busy business owner and if you ask your team, they’re also going to tell you that they’re busy and that you need more resource.
-But do you need to invest in that growth yet or is there some waste some inefficiencies built into your current engine that you can get rid of to put more money in your pocket or to create some spare cash to invest in that future growth?
+But do you need to invest in that growth yet – or is there some waste, some inefficiencies built into your current engine that you can get rid of first?

-So, to do that, the first thing we do is calculate the capacity of your engine.
-What is that hundred percent?
-And then if we look at the utilization rate, how much of that revenue are you actually achieving each month?
+To understand how efficient your team are today, the first thing we need to do is calculate the capacity of your engine.
+What is 100% Capacity?
+And then we can look at the utilization rate percentage, which is how much of that revenue are you actually achieving each month?

 The first is a very simple hourly rate.
-If you’ve got ten accountants to each bill $200,000 a year, then the capacity of your business is ten times $200,000.
+If you’ve got five lawyers who each bill $500 per hour, and are expected to bill 6 hours per day, then the capacity of your business is:

 This is a slightly more complicated process in part because unless you can separate each individual and the clients that they’re working on, it tends to require you to understand how your team work together.

-How many clients facing staff you might need versus the administrative staff to support them and the business development or growth staff to keep feeding them the work.
+How many client-facing staff do you need versus the administrative staff to support them, and the business development or growth staff to keep feeding them the work.
 That team mix can then simply be multiplied by the number of clients that they can manage on a monthly or yearly basis and then multiply the gain by the average dollar value of each client.

 The third way to calculate capacity can get a little trickier and this is when you start to break up different divisions within your business, when your customers or clients start to touch multiple areas that each have their own level of capacity.